eve-val/dump-parser/README.md

 dump-parser
 ===========

 A set of tools to deal with the JSON file produced by the dump extractor.
+You will need to run the dump through dos2unix or similar first.

 The following tools are provided: